Getting Started & Setting up Account at Wisconsin#

 These are the steps for getting getting an account on Wisconsin computers and getting credentials so that you may run jobs on many computers#

-Email help@hep.wisc.edu to get an AFS account on Wisconsin machines.
+Email help@hep.wisc.edu to get a hep.wisc.edu account on Wisconsin machines.
+Include your CERN user name.
 Then#

 ssh login.hep.wisc.edu